 Note: Korean ingredients like gochujang and gochugaru are available at Korean and Asian markets.
 If you can't find Asian pear, you can still make this recipe by adding an additional 1 tablespoon sugar to the marinade.

-1/3 cup gochujang (Korean chili paste; see note)
+1/3 cup gochujang (Korean chile paste; see notes)

-1/4 cup chopped peeled Asian pear (see note)
+1/4 cup chopped peeled Asian pear (see notes)

 1 1/2 tablespoons minced garlic (about 6 medium cloves)